Texas: Early to mid-20th century

-In 1900, Texas suffered the deadliest natural disaster in U.S. history during the Galveston hurricane.
-On January 10, 1901, the first major oil well in Texas, Spindletop, was found south of Beaumont.
+In 1900, Texas suffered the deadliest natural disaster in U.S. history in the form of the Galveston hurricane.
+The fortunes of the state would turn around in 1901, with discovery of the first major oil well in Texas, on January 10th 1901.
+Spindletop, was found south of Beaumont.
 Other fields were later discovered nearby in East Texas, West Texas, and under the Gulf of Mexico.
 The resulting "oil boom" transformed Texas.
-Oil production eventually averaged three million barrels per day at its peak in 1972.
+Oil production averaged three million barrels per day at its peak in 1972.

-In 1901, the Democratic-dominated state legislature passed a bill requiring payment of a poll tax for voting, which effectively disenfranchised most blacks and many poor whites and Latinos.
+In 1901, the Democratic-dominated state legislature passed a bill requiring payment of a poll tax for voting, which effectively disenfranchised most Black and many poor White and Latino people.
 In addition, the legislature established white primaries, ensuring minorities were excluded from the formal political process.
 The number of voters dropped dramatically, and the Democrats crushed competition from the Republican and Populist parties.
 The Socialist Party became the second-largest party in Texas after 1912, coinciding with a large socialist upsurge in the United States during fierce battles in the labor movement and the popularity of national heroes like Eugene V. Debs.
-The socialists' popularity soon waned after their vilification by the United States government for their opposition to U.S. involvement in World War I.
+The socialists' popularity soon waned after their vilification by the federal government for their opposition to U.S. involvement in World War I.

 The Great Depression and the Dust Bowl dealt a double blow to the state's economy, which had significantly improved since the Civil War.
 Migrants abandoned the worst-hit sections of Texas during the Dust Bowl years.
-Especially from this period on, blacks left Texas in the Great Migration to get work in the Northern United States or California and to escape the oppression of segregation.
-In 1940, Texas was 74% Anglo, 14.4% black, and 11.5% Hispanic.
+Especially from this period on, Black people left Texas in the Great Migration to seek work in the Northern United States or California and to escape segregation.
+In 1940, Texas was 74% White, 14.4% Black, and 11.5% Hispanic.

-World War II had a dramatic impact on Texas, as federal money poured in to build military bases, munitions factories, POW detention camps and Army hospitals; 750,000 Texans left for service; the cities exploded with new industry; the colleges took on new roles; and hundreds of thousands of poor farmers left the fields for much better-paying war jobs, never to return to agriculture.
+World War II had a dramatic impact on Texas, as federal money poured in to build military bases, munitions factories, detention camps and Army hospitals; 750,000 Texans left for service; the cities exploded with new industry; and hundreds of thousands of poor farmers left the fields for service or much better-paying war jobs, never to return to agriculture.
 Texas manufactured 3.1 percent of total United States military armaments produced during World War II, ranking eleventh among the 48 states.

 Texas modernized and expanded its system of higher education through the 1960s.
 The state created a comprehensive plan for higher education, funded in large part by oil revenues, and a central state apparatus designed to manage state institutions more efficiently.
 These changes helped Texas universities receive federal research funds.